Mads Dittmer Hvilsom

-Mads Dittmer Hvilsom (born 23 August 1992) is a retired Danish professional footballer who played as a forward.
+Mads Dittmer Hvilsom (born 23 August 1992) is a Danish retired professional footballer who played as a forward.

 Career

 On 5 April 2009, Hvilsom made his debut for FC Midtjylland's first team in the Danish Superliga, becoming the youngest player to debut ever at just 16 years and 225 days.

 He went through the youth academies of Hvidovre IF and FC Roskilde.

 Viborg FF

 In the summer of 2011, Hvilsom was loaned out to Viborg FF on a one-year loan deal, with the option to buy.
 Hvilsom debuted for Viborg FF on 8 August 2011 in a cup match against Skive IK.
 Four days later, Viborg FF met FC Hjørring in a league game, where Hvilsom scored his first goal for the club, followed by his second and third goals, which completed a hattrick.
 After the season, Midtjylland announced that Hvilsom would return from Viborg.

 Hobro IK

 In the summer of 2012 was Hvilsom loaned out to first division club Hobro IK.
 He was the club's top scorer in his first season with 11 goals.
 The performance was good that the clubs exchanged the loan for a permanent contract with Hobro IK, who was also moved up in the Super League.
 He scored 16 goals in the 2014-15 season and became the second top goalscorers in the league.